Developer of 41-story luxury tower in Seattle will also build 41 tiny homes

-Aug.
-29-- Aug.
-29--The Vancouver, B.C.-based developer Burrard Group said Wednesday it will partner with the nonprofit Low Income Housing Institute to build 41 tiny homes -- one for each story of its soon-to-be-completed luxury condominium tower, Nexus, in South Lake Union.
+SEATTLE — The Vancouver, B.C.-based developer Burrard Group said Wednesday it will partner with the nonprofit Low Income Housing Institute to build 41 tiny homes — one for each story of its soon-to-be-completed luxury condominium tower, Nexus, in South Lake Union.

 The Low Income Housing Institute is the financial manager of Seattle's nine tiny house villages, part of the city's front line in the fight against homelessness.
 The villages of small individual dwellings, advocates say, get residents off the street while they're waiting for spots in affordable housing.